Skip to main content

 8. Make Eye Contact with Drivers

-9. Don't be Afraid to Use the Lane
+9. Don't Be Afraid to Use the Lane

 10. Always Use Both Hands